 What is EQ and Why is it Important?

-Emotional intelligence has been defined as “a complex ability to regulate your impulses, empathize with others, and persist and be resilient in the face of obstacles” by Roger Pearman in his 2002 book Introduction to Type and Emotional Intelligence.
-The important point of this definition is that our EQ is not just about how we deal with our own emotions, but how we react to the emotions of those around us.
+Emotional intelligence is the ability to regulate your emotional reactions, feel for others, and be sturdy in the face of obstacles.
+The important point is that our EQ is not just about how we deal with our own emotions, but how we react to the emotions of those around us.

 This is why EQ has become such an important part of the recruitment process, as finding people who fit within a culture at a workplace, or an established team, is arguably even more important than identifying those with the perfect skillset or experience.
 Training can fill any holes in a skillset or experience, but if someone is unable to fit into the emotional structure of a workplace or team, it can be extremely difficult to make things work.

-The Myers-Briggs Type Indicator offers a way of identifying which of 16 personality types each of us are, and with that gain some understanding of our EQ, and how we will react and respond in a broad range of situations, so we can better understand what type of team, work environment and even career would suit us best.
+The Myers-Briggs Type Indicator offers a way of identifying which of The 16 Personality Types each of us are, and with that gain some understanding of our EQ, and how we will react and respond in a broad range of situations, so we can better understand what type of team, work environment and even career would suit us best.

-How ISTJs Use EQ in Teams or Groups- Strengths & Challenges.
+How ISTJs Emotional Intelligence is used in Teams or Groups- Strengths & Challenges.

 The ISTJ type, or the Introverted-Sensing-Thinking-Judging Type, enjoy a structured environment where they can follow standard procedures and always know where they are within the process.
 They prefer to be able to keep track of facts and figures and have an eye for detail.
 They seek to have accurate definitions of roles and responsibilities, look for efficiency savings where they can, and tend to follow up on communications as part of that organized approach.